 }

-By using fragments, you can ensure consistency across your queries and reduce duplication, especially in large applications with complex schemas.
+By using fragments, you can avoid duplicating fields across multiple queries, which is especially useful in large applications with complex data requirements.

-GraphQL directives are powerful tools that allow you to modify the behavior of your queries at runtime.
-The most commonly used directives are @include
+GraphQL directives enable you to modify the behavior of queries and schemas dynamically.
+The two built-in directives, @include

 and @skip